 The word underwear is a mass noun that takes singular agreement (“your underwear is showing”) but there are a cluster of pluralia tantum underwear words.
 In addition to panties, we have drawers, boxers, briefs, and tighty whities.
 Interestingly, thong is singular (perhaps because leg enclosure has little to do with it?), and so is bra (though it shares the shape characteristics of glasses and goggles).

 Pluralia tantum are often objects that involve some kind of connected pairing of two identical things, but they can also be terms for large collections of dissimilar things.
-Clothes, for example, can be shirts, pants, skirts, jackets, or underwear (we never say clothe to mean a singular item of clothing).
-Similarly, manners can be ways of talking, eating, or greeting.
+Clothes, for example, can refer to shirts, pants, skirts, jackets, or underwear (we never say clothe to mean a singular item of clothing).
+Similarly, manners can refer to ways of talking, eating, or greeting.

 There are a number of pluralia tantum that refer to possession or ownership.
 In addition to riches, there are furnishings, belongings, earnings, and valuables.